 MIT dataset contains 4 video sequences with ground truth poses obtained from an Inertia Cube2 sensor.
-The sequences were recorded at 6 Hz and the average length is 801 frames (~133sec).
-During recording, subjects underwent rotations of about 125 degrees and translations of about 90cm, including translation along the Z axis.
-The sequences were originally recorded using a stereo camera from Videre Design [10].
+The sequences were recorded at 6 Hz and the average length is 801 frames (\sim 133 s).
+During recording, subjects underwent rotations of about 125° and translations of about 90 cm, including translation along the Z axis.
+The sequences were originally recorded using a stereo camera from Videre Design [34].
 For our experiments, we used only the left images.
 The exact focal length was known.
 By sensing gravity and earth magnetic field, Inertia Cube2 estimates for the axis X and Z axis (where Z points outside the camera and Y points up) are mostly driftless but the Y axis can suffer from drift.
-InterSense reports a absolute pose accuracy of 3°RMS when the sensor is moving.
+InterSense reports a absolute pose accuracy of 3° RMS when the sensor is moving.
 This dataset is particularly challenging since the recorded frame rate was low and so the pose differences between frames will be larger.
+Also, the average resolution for the faces (distance between outer eye corners) was 33 pixels.